 On the one hand, growth investing is the fast and furious approach that has been particularly popular and successful over the last few years.

-Whereas value investing, made popular by Warren Buffett himself, employs a slow and steady approach.
+Whereas value investing, made popular by Warren Buffett, employs a slow and steady approach.
 What’s the difference between value investing vs growth investing?
 We can generally categorize these investing strategies based on three underlying characteristics.

 Growth Of The Underlying Company

-When it comes to growth investing, the primary focus is how quickly the company’s revenues and profits are increasing each year.
+Regarding growth investing, the primary focus is how quickly the company’s revenues and profits increase yearly.

 So, naturally, growth investors are trying to invest in companies growing faster than the market.